Kaushall-raut/promises/README.md

-getting joke by fetching api
+getting joke by fetching api and displaying it on browser